hariharanragothaman/BoggleGameSolver/cplusplus_implementations.md

 `FindWords` returns output of the type `Results` structure as specified in the problem statement.
 So what do `traverseBoard`, `descend`, `lookup` and `getFoundWords` do?
-> That brings us to the core implementation of the function.
+> That brings us to the core solution implementation of the problem.